zarzn/dealbot_be/core/templates/email/README.md

 # Email Template System

-This directory contains the email templates used throughout the AI Agentic Deals System.
+This directory contains the email templates used throughout the RebatOn platform.

 ## Structure